Prediction and Optimal Feedback Steering of Probability Density Functions for Safe Automated Driving: Bicycle Model and Differential Flatness

 \section{Bicycle Model and Differential Flatness}

 To describe an individual car's trajectory-level, i.e., microscopic motion, we consider the kinematic bicycle model:

-with state vector $\bx:=(x,y,\theta,v)^{\top}$ comprising of the longitudinal and lateral position coordinates $(x,y)$, the heading angle $\theta$, and the speed $v$.
+with state vector $\bx:=(x,y,\theta,v)^{\top}$ comprising of the longitudinal and lateral position coordinates of the center of the rear axle $(x,y)$, the heading angle $\theta$, and the speed $v$.
 The control vector $\bm{u}:=(a,\phi)^{\top}$ comprises of the acceleration $a$, and the steering wheel angle $\phi$.
 The parameter $\ell$ denotes the distance between the front and rear axles.
 The model (\ref{KinemaicBicycleModelSimplified}) assumes small sideslip angle.

 It is well-known that the model (\ref{KinemaicBicycleModelSimplified}) is differentially flat \cite{fliess1995flatness,fliess1999lie,van1998differential,murray1995differential}.
 Specifically, taking the $2\times 1$ vector $\bm{\eta}\equiv(\eta_{1},\eta_{2})^{\top}:=(x,y)^{\top}$ as the flat output, all states and controls can be written in terms of $\bm{\eta}$ and its time derivatives: